Bricklin History (1974-1976)

 1974 Bricklin Production: about 780, all with the American Motors V8.

 Because the AMC V8 was in short supply, an engine switch was made to a Ford V8 in 1975.
-This required a redesign of the Bricklin's sub frame.
+This required a redesign of the sub-frame.
 The two-barrel Ford 351 Windsor was rated at 175 horsepower and 286 ft/lbs torque.

-As Ford had no EPA-certified manual transmission for the 351W engine, the only transmission available in 1975 was the Ford FMX 3-speed automatic.
+As Ford had no EPA-certified manual transmission for the 351W engine, the only transmission available in the 1975 Bricklin was Ford's FMX 3-speed automatic.

 Many standard safety features included energy and impact absorbing urethane bumpers, a built-in roll cage, side guard rails, and five-mph bumpers.
 The fuel tank was protected on five sides to prevent fires when hit.